onevcat/RandomColorSwift/README.md

 ## Install

+This framework supports Swift 3.0 / Xcode 8 and above.
+If you need an earlier version for Swift 2, use [version 0.1.0](https://github.com/onevcat/RandomColorSwift/releases/tag/0.1.0) instead.

 ### CocoaPods

 The easiest way to use `RandomColor` is installing it by [CocoaPods](http://cocoapods.org).
 Add these lines to your Podfile: